nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 A computation in failure on critical processing requires a human intervention to understand the cause and fix it.

 There are different possible causes:
-- An infrastructure failure, like a disk full, once fixed, a rolling restart of Nuxeo nodes must be done to restart computations threads.
+- An infrastructure failure, like a disk full.
+Once fixed, a rolling restart of Nuxeo nodes must be done to restart computations threads.
 If this is done within the retention period (7 days by default when using Kafka), there is no data loss.

-- A bug in the computation, redeploying a fix within the retention period is the best option, if this is not possible we should force the computation to skip the failure, see below
+- A bug in the computation, redeploying a fix within the retention period is the best option.
+If this is not possible, we should force the computation to skip the failure, see below.

 - A poisonous record, something which is not supposed to be in the stream and must be skipped, the procedure is the following:
     1. Add this `nuxeo.conf` option on a single Nuxeo node:
-      `nuxeo.stream.recovery.skipFirstFailures=1`
+      `nuxeo.stream.recovery.skipFirstFailures=1`</br>
       Then restart the node, with this option processors will skip the first record in failure instead of terminating.
       Check the `server.log` file that this is the case.
-    2. Remove the `nuxeo.stream.recovery.skipFirstFailures=1` option line from `nuxeo.conf`
+    2. Remove the `nuxeo.stream.recovery.skipFirstFailures=1` option line from `nuxeo.conf`.
     3. Perform a rolling restart of other Nuxeo nodes to restore all processor threads.